1:18 Bugatti T35 Nation Color Project - Poland #7 LE 2000 St. CMC M-100 003 -pre-owned-

 Der Verkauf unterliegt der Differenzbesteuerung gem. § 25a UStG (Gebrauchtgegenstände/Sonderregelung).
 Ein gesonderter Ausweis der Umsatzsteuer für gebrauchte oder wiederaufbereitete Gegenstände ist nicht zulässig.

-American Express Apple Pay Bancontact Google Pay Klarna Maestro Mastercard PayPal Shop Pay Union Pay Visa
+American Express Apple Pay Bancontact EPS Google Pay Klarna Maestro Mastercard PayPal Shop Pay Union Pay Visa

 Seit vielen Jahren vertrauen über 625+ Kunden auf CMC-Modelcars-Only

-After the end of the First World War, other countries also began hosting "Grand Prixs," with the French term "Grand Prix" gaining increasing popularity and quickly becoming accepted worldwide as a memorable synonym for the emerging international motor racing.
-After 1918, the Grand Prix of Italy (1921), Belgium (1925), and Germany and Great Britain (1926) followed.
+After the end of the First World War, other countries also began to organize "Grand Prix" races, and the term "Grand Prix" coined by France became increasingly popular and was quickly accepted worldwide as a memorable synonym for the emerging international racing sport.
+After 1918, the first Grand Prix of Italy (1921), Belgium (1925), Germany, and Great Britain (both 1926) followed.

-These events soon attracted large crowds; the racing atmosphere was simply something new and special.
-And there was plenty of thrill.
-Even back then, the motto was "see and be seen."
-People dressed up for the Grand Prix.
-The ladies wore suits and hats, the men wore fine clothes with suits and ties.
-The obligatory headgear, either a hat or a sporty flat cap, was a must.
-Children were taken along in the fashionable sailor suits of the time.
+Soon these events attracted large crowds; the racing atmosphere was something new and special.
+Moreover, the thrill was certainly not lacking.
+Even then, the motto was... "see and be seen."
+People dressed up when going to the Grand Prix.
+Ladies in suits and hats, gentlemen in fine attire with suits and ties.
+The obligatory headwear, whether a hat or a sporty flat cap, was absolutely essential.
+Children were brought along in fashionable sailor suits of the time.

-Unfortunately, contemporary old black-and-white photos don't capture how colorful the racing cars of the 1920s and 1930s once looked.
-National colors were now prescribed for each country.
-Thus, brightly painted racing cars appeared at every Grand Prix.
+Unfortunately, contemporary old black-and-white photos do not convey how colorful the racing cars of the 1920s and 1930s once looked.
+National colors were prescribed for each country.
+In this way, colorfully painted racing cars made an appearance at every Grand Prix.

-We would therefore like to show you, using the example of a basic model of the Bugatti T 35 Grand Prix, which dominated the racing scene of the time, which country-specific racing color schemes were to be found on the race tracks.
+Therefore, using a basic model of the Bugatti T 35 Grand Prix, which dominated the racing scene of that era, we would like to show you which country-specific racing color liveries were found on the race tracks.

 Technical data of the original vehicle

-with three valves per cylinder, two Zenith horizontal carburettors
+with three valves per cylinder, Two Zenith horizontal carburetors

 Top speed: approx. 180 km/h